19 Accessible Black Kitchen Inspiration Ideas for Every Home

 Highlighting Decor with Open Shelving Against Black Walls

-15. Industrial Edge: Combining Black with Stainless Steel
+15. The Industrial Chic of Black and Stainless Steel

 Modern industrial kitchen featuring matte black cabinets, stainless steel appliances and island countertop, and open stainless steel shelving on a concrete wall.